drudge/esphome-smartmatrix/README.md

 # Home Assistant

 Tha Matrix Display will appear as a light in Home Assistant.
-You can turn the display on or off, and also adjust the brightness as well.
-Brightness will be saved and restored when the device reboots.
+You can turn the display on or off and adjust the brightness.
+Brightness levels are saved and will restore on device boot.

 This can be useful to use in your automations to enable auto-dimming at sunset, etc.

 ### ESP32 Trinity Example

 The ESP32 Trinity board has two useful touchpads that we can tap into.
-Here is an example that uses them to control the brightness of the display. `setBrightness` and `changeBrightness` are helpers, but you can access the `dma_display` object to use the HUB75-MatrixPanel-DMA display object directly.
+Here is an example that uses them to control the brightness of the display:

 ````yaml
 esp32_touch: